 There are three types of provisioning in cloud computing with varying degrees of flexibility, control, and pricing structure.
 It includes:

 Advanced provisioning delivers IT resources based on a service level agreement (SLA) between the cloud vendor and client organization.
 The agreement or contract specifies the type and amount of resources allocated for a defined period.
+This detailed document, often crafted through careful contract drafting, serves as the bedrock of the partnership, clearly defining the responsibilities of both parties and establishing mechanisms for monitoring and enforcing service guarantees.
 The cloud service provider then provisions the promised resources, including storage, processing power (CPU), RAM, and GPU (for graphic-intensive workloads).

 Advanced provisioning is commonly used by businesses that require the utmost stability, reliability, and performance.
 This model is well-suited for organizations with consistent requirements for all resources.
 It is usually charged by a fixed monthly or annual pricing structure.

 Dynamic provisioning, also known as on-demand provisioning, is the most flexible and scalable cloud computing model that dynamically allows cloud service providers to allocate resources as needed.
 In this model, the client organization can quickly acquire required IT resources based on their dynamic requirements without making manual adjustments.
 Cloud automation and orchestration allow service providers to streamline the dynamic provisioning process and address varying customer needs.
 It ensures that the resources are instantly available whenever required.

 For organizations with fluid requirements, dynamic provisioning is the perfect solution to efficiently maximize your ROI and address varying needs.
 The pricing model is based on a pay-per-use basis – the amount and type of allocated resources.
 V2 cloud is a prominent example of dynamic provisioning with high flexibility and enterprise-scale security.